SystemsApproach/sdn/trellis.rst

     onos> mcast-sink-delete -sAddr * -gAddr 224.0.0.1 -h  00:AA:00:00:00:03/None

-Again, there is no PIM running, but instead, Trellis offers a programmatic inteface for network operators to define a multicast tree through a sequence of such calls.
-For example, when Trellis runs as part of an access network that delivers IPTV to subscribers, one option is for software running on the operator's set-top boxes to issue calls similar to the one's shown above (except, of course, using the RESTful API rather than the CLI).
+Again, there is no PIM running, but instead, Trellis offers a programmatic interface for network operators to define a multicast tree through a sequence of such calls.
+For example, when Trellis runs as part of an access network that delivers IPTV to subscribers, one option is for software running on the operator's set-top boxes to issue calls similar to the ones shown above (except, of course, using the RESTful API rather than the CLI).
 Another option is to have set-top boxes send IGMP messages, which Trellis intercepts using the Packet Service (similar to how the Host service intercepts ARP and